PensionBee/ddd-workshop/README.md

 ### Part 6: Repeat

-This can be a lot to take in so let's go through the process again, this time with the `Create Post Comment` **Command**.
+This can be a lot to take in so let's go through the process again, this time with the `Create Post Comment` command.
 We're going to revisit these a few more times in later sections of the workshop so it's worth becoming familiar with how they work.

 - In **src/contexts/posts/core/commands/CommentOnPost.handler.ts**:
-  - Repeat steps 1 to 4 above, this time starting with step 3.
+  - Repeat steps 1 to 4, this time starting with step 3.
 - In **src/contexts/posts/core/commands/CommentOnPost.handler.spec.ts**:
-  - Repeat step 5 above.
+  - Repeat step 5.

 ### Part 7: Repeat w/ TDD

-We've saved the best for last - incorporating Test-Driven Development (TDD) into our workflow.
-Let's flip the process on it's head and write our tests before we write the code, this time for the `Follow Account` command.
+Let's incorporate Test-Driven Development (TDD) into our workflow, by flipping the process on it's head and writing our tests before we write the code.
+This time we'll focus on the `Follow Account` command.

 - In **src/contexts/accounts/core/commands/followAccount.handler.spec.ts**:
   - Repeat step 5.
-(You'll get a bunch of errors and test failures at this point)
+(Your tests should all be failing because we haven't written the code yet)
 - In **src/contexts/accounts/core/commands/followAccount.handler.ts**:
-  - Repeat steps 1 to 4 above.
+  - Repeat steps 1 to 4.

 ## Questions Worth Pondering